Shoklan/fast-pride/_posts/2021-12-08-Challenges-For-2022.md

 ### Logo Design
 Between slowly expanding Blender skills and working on my drawing skills, this would be something fun that I could doodle designs and then try to sell to others.
 There is quite a bit about communicating concepts artistically along with a good amount of Color Theory to learn before I can do this.

-### Crypto
-This is already my second source of income and I'm already positive.
-Pushing for Six Figures in Crypto this year.

 ## New Job Title
 This year is the real year that matters though for my job; I have a patent pending for the company and this should be year I get the nay/yay for whether it goes through.
 No matter how that goes, I'm pushing for an Analytics Job either inside or outside the company.
 I am familiar enough and competent enough to be doing this as a real job and I am well bored of doing Technical Support.
 It also is not a real future for me; there is no where to go that I want to be.
 So, if by six months in I don't see any progress here then I'm going to start applying for part time Analytics jobs to build experience and push into a new career.